720kb/ndm/README.md

 ###Build

-If you want to make your own executable:
+If you want to build your own executable:

 `$ git clone <repo> && cd ndm`